OdegiChristine/airbnb-clone-project/README.md

 ---

+## 🚀 CI/CD Pipeline

+### What is CI/CD?

+CI/CD stands for **Continuous Integration** and **Continuous Deployment/Delivery**.
+It's a development practice that automates the process of testing, building, and deploying code changes.
+With every update pushed to the repository, automated pipelines ensure that the code is validated and safely deployed to staging or production environments.

+### Why It Matters

+CI/CD pipelines are essential for maintaining code quality, catching bugs early, and ensuring smooth, repeatable deployments.
+They help development teams work faster and more efficiently by reducing manual steps, minimizing human error, and enabling rapid iteration.

+> For a project like the Airbnb Clone, where backend changes may affect critical services like user authentication, bookings, and payments, CI/CD guarantees that only tested and validated code goes live.

+### Tools Used

+- **GitHub Actions**: Automates testing, linting, and deployment workflows on each push or pull request.
+- **Docker**: Ensures consistent build and deployment environments across development, staging, and production.
+- **Docker Compose**: Simplifies multi-service orchestration for testing the app locally or in staging.

+> These tools help streamline the developer experience and support the reliable scaling of the backend infrastructure.

+---

 ## 👥 Team Roles

 To ensure a successful and efficient development process, the Airbnb Clone Project is structured around clearly defined roles.
 Each team member contributes their expertise to different aspects of the system.